 Brrrr… I can just feel the cold, can’t you?
 (Ha!
 I’m joking, but it was 51 degrees out when I took these.
 It felt like a rather typical January day in Savannah.)

-Oh, and since I mentioned that Christmas in Savannah is a whole vibe, here are a few photos to give you an idea of the decor.
+Oh, and since I mentioned that Christmas is a whole vibe, here are a few photos to give you an idea of the holiday decor.

-That middle shot of the fountain was taken by my friend Elizabeth from Elope to Savannah, and the last photo is one I took in Troup Square.
+The first shot is the front entrance to Hamilton Turner Inn, the fountain shot was taken by Elizabeth from Elope to Savannah, and the last photo is one I took in Troup Square.

-Notice how green the trees are in both areas!
+Notice how green the trees are in both of the last two photos!

 The Southern live oaks shed their leaves slowly and replace them as they go, and it usually happens beginning in late February and stretches through spring.